cartalyst/sentinel/usage/permissions.md

 - Can view users.
 - Cannot create, update or delete users.

-> **Note:** We are using `Permission Inheritance` here, hence the `user.update : false` which means whatever you define on your role permission this user permission will inherit that permission, which means that in this case the user is denied access to update users.
+> **Note:** The use of `user.update : false` demonstrates `Permission Inheritance`, which applies only when using `Standard Mode` (inheritance is disabled, by design, when using `Strict Mode`).
+When a permission is defined at the user-level, it **overrides** the same permission that is defined on the role.
+Given the above example, the user will be denied the `user.update` permission, even though the permission is allowed on the role.

 ###### User - Bruce Wayne